EdwardPerepelitsky/Carvana/README.md

 # Carvana
-U-net used to segment cars from photographs.
+U-net used to segment cars in photographs.
 Data available from kaggle: https://www.kaggle.com/c/carvana-image-masking-challenge